albar965/littlenavmap-manual/en/FLIGHTPLANFMT.md

 ## Flight Plan Formats {#flight-plan-formats}

-_Little Navmap_ supports several flight plan formats which have all different limitations.
+_Little Navmap_ supports several flight plan formats, all of which have different limitations.
 Only some of these formats can be loaded and saved.

 The program uses different `Save as ...` file dialogs instead of just one.
-This allows to remember the directory for each file format separately.

-So, there is no need to jump between the FSX flight plan directory, the P3D flight plan directory and the X-Plane FMS output directory.
+This means the directory for each file format is retained separately, removing the need to navigate back and forth between the FSX flight plan directory, the P3D flight plan directory and the X-Plane FMS output directory.

-Note the difference between `Save Flight Plan as ...` and `Export Flight Plan as ...`: Export does not change the current file name while `Save as ...` does.
+Note the difference between `Save Flight Plan as ...` and `Export Flight Plan as ...`: `Export` does not change the current file name while `Save as ...` does.

 ### Feature Table {#flight-plan-formats-feature}